berarma/oversteer/README.md

 #### Updating

-To avoid leaving old files behind, it's recommended to uninstall the old version first, then install the new version.
+To avoid leaving old files behind, it's recommended to always uninstall the old version first, then install the new version.

-Follow the uninstall instructions inside the old version directory, then follow the install instructions inside the new version directory.
+Follow the uninstall instructions for the old version, then follow the install instructions for the new version.

 ## Using it